ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/gen4/universal/guides/owsprites/owsprites_guide.md

 ### Platinum
 In Platinum there are two tables we need to look up for changing sprite properties, both are in Overlay 5.

 First we need to find the ID number of the sprite we previously replaced.
-For my example I'll use the unused Rotom Oven, whose model number is 406, and I have replaced it with a 64x64 HGSS following sprite with 8 frames.
+For my example I'll use the unused Rotom Oven, whose model number is 406, and I have replaced it with a 64x64 Ho-Oh Sprite ripped from HGSS, having two frames.

 The first table is at 0x2BC34 and will look like this:

 ![](pt_owtable1.PNG)